-The Council has designated the following equity at 31 March 2023 as fair value through other comprehensive income:
+The council has designated the following equity at 31 March 2023 as fair value through other comprehensive income:

 Change in

 Fair Value Through Other fair value

 Comprehensive Income and Nominal Fair Value during Dividends

-Expenditure £'000 £'000 2022/23 £'000
+Expenditure £000's £000's 2022/23 £000's

 Broadway Living Ltd Shares 2,136 2,136 0 0

-The Council has a shareholding in Broadway Living Ltd (representing 100% of the company's Capital).
+The council has a shareholding in Broadway Living Ltd (representing 100% of the company's Capital).
 The shares are carried at cost of £2.136m and have not been valued as a fair value cannot be measured reliably and are not considered to be material.
-There are no established companies with similar aims in the Council's area whose shares are traded, and which might provide comparable market data.
-The Council has no current intention to dispose of the shareholding.
+There are no established companies with similar aims in the council's area whose shares are traded, and which might provide comparable market data.
+The council has no current intention to dispose of the shareholding.